 When you can get away with a really short proposal

-There are times when you can get away with a very short proposal – Harry Bingham, for example (see his smiling face to the right), has sold two books on the basis of proposals that contained a detailed outline of the MS, but no actual text.
+There are times when you can get away with a very short proposal – Harry Bingham, for example, has sold two books on the basis of proposals that contained a detailed outline of the MS, but no actual text.
 This approach works if:

 - your book is in a fairly specific, technical area (eg: “Blog Marketing: a practical guide”);